-- Encoded Data access will be restricted to specific lab members. - Datasets will be made openly available or will be given restrictive access after deposition on appropriate digital data repositories (see 4.1) at the latest at the time of publication. - Encoded data may be made available before publication upon demand to potential new collaborators.
+- We will restrict encoded and de-identified Data access to specific lab members in charge of the project. - We will make anonymized datasets openly available on appropriate digital data repositories (see 4.1) or give restrictive access after deposition on the NAS at our institution at the time of publication at the latest. - We may make encoded data available before publication upon demand by potential new collaborators.

-Restrictions or delays to sharing
+Restrictions or delays to data sharing

-This project will produce sensitive human personal data and will necessitate specific precaution and limitation for data sharing.
+This project will produce sensitive human personal data and will necessitate specific precautions and limitations for data sharing.

-- Our service will divulgate and provide open-access to human sensitive data only after the explicit consent of the individuals as well as privacy protection through proper data anonymization.
-We will ensure that shared data do not contain information which identifies, or which can be used in conjunction with other publicly available information to personally identify, any individual following DRYAD's recommendations.
-Data will be shared using CC0 or CC BY licenses. - Restrictions to data sharing will be put in place to ensure sensitive data protection when perfect data anonymisation cannot be assured.
+- Our service will divulgate and provide open-access to human sensitive data only after the explicit consent of the individuals and only with privacy protection through proper data anonymization.
+We will ensure that shared data do not contain information that identifies, or that could be used in conjunction with other publicly available information to identify personally an individual, following DRYAD's recommendations.
+We will share data using CC0 or CC BY licenses. - We will put in place restrictions on data sharing to ensure sensitive data protection if we are unable to assure perfect data anonymization.
+In this case the data will be stored on the NAS at our institution to insure perfect data protection.